Net revenue retention (NRR)

 • NRR includes expansions (upsells and cross-sells), making it a growth indicator.

-• GRR does not include expansions, it’s a pure retention metric.
+• GRR does not include expansions.
+It’s a pure retention metric.

 Net revenue retention benchmarks